Understanding Agile Software Development

 Blue plus sign

-Another challenge is the need for effective project management and governance.
+Another challenge is the need for effective project management and governance in South Africa.
 Agile development methodologies can sometimes lead to a lack of structure or discipline, which can impact project timelines and quality.
 To address this challenge, organisations need to establish clear project management and governance frameworks that ensure that agile development is conducted in a disciplined and structured manner.

 larger trends in the technology industry